dada-dudu/test/README.md

-Seamate is an add-on for Seahub, the web interface of the file syncing and sharing software Seafile, that allows the easy modification of Seahub‘s look.
+Seamate is an add-on for [Seahub](https://github.com/haiwen/seahub), the web interface of the file syncing and sharing software Seafile, that allows the easy modification of Seahub‘s look.

 It integrates in the global settings of Seahub and requires no coding knowledge whatsoever.
 Modifying Seahub to meet your personal / corporate standards is no more than changing a few field values in the familiar Seahub settings.

 ## Technical implementation

+TBD

 Seahub employs more than xxx  CSS classes.
 With Seamate, some 35 can be modified right within Seahub.
 Why "only" this small fraction?
 Things get unwieldy quickly!
 We believe -- till proven wrong -- that the set of configurable parameters meets the demand of the large majority of Seamate users.
 For all other uses, more classes would mean more headache.
 Additionally, all those that wish to take the customization even further can still import a separate custom CSS file or make use of the custom CSS in the Seahub settings.

 ## Use
-Seamate expands the Branding block in the settings menu in Seahub's admin panel.

-Seamate Seahub's five central UI elements (login, top bar, navigation sidebar, main, and popups).
-Additionally, global settings can be set.
+Seamate expands the Branding section in the settings menu in Seahub's admin panel.
+Seahub-wide (global) settings can be set and individual changes made to Seahub's five central UI elements (login, top bar, navigation sidebar, main, and popups).
 Whenever possible, colorpickers or dropdown lists are provided for ease of use.

 In Seamate's *global settings*, four CSS classes can be manipulated (the class' name in brackets):
 * Font                          [GLOBAL\_FONT]